 Sophomores must pass AR 298 to continue in this major.
 Seniors must present a graphic design portfolio exhibit.

-Students must have at least a "C" in all art courses.
-Students complete a minor in advertising through their required graphic design support courses.
-Students may elect to complete an additional minor.
+Students must have at least a "C-" in all art courses.
+Digital media may not be claimed as a minor.

 Missions Broad Field